Predicting where 6 top unsigned 2019 football recruits will commit

 Wright is an elite tackle prospect, one of the most athletic in the 2019 class.
 He has long been linked to Tennessee, though he also considered Ohio State and Alabama.
 The Vols need a ton of help on the offensive line and Wright could be an early contributor.

-Prediction: This is one of my most confident picks of the cycle.
+Prediction: Tennessee here is one of my most confident picks of the cycle.

 George Pickens, five-star WR, Hoover (Ala.)

-Pickens is perhaps the highest upside receiver in the class.
+Pickens is perhaps the highest-upside receiver in the class.
 He has been committed to Auburn since July of 2017.
-But he has been open about being recruited by others, including Georgia, Miami, LSU, and Tennessee..
+But he has been open about being recruited by others, including Georgia, Miami, LSU, and Tennessee.
 At the Under Armour Future 50 event, Pickens said the only school with a real chance to flip him was LSU.
 But his HS QB is Bo Nix, Auburn’s QB signee in the class.
 And he made an unofficial visit to Auburn over the weekend.

-Prediction: Pickens is an important prospect for Auburn, and I’ll project the Tigers to hold on.
+Prediction: Pickens is an important prospect for War Eagle, and I’ll project Auburn to hold on.

 Jerrion Ealy, five-star RB, Flowood (MS) Jackson Prep

 Ealy is not only an elite football recruit, but he is a huge baseball star as well.
-I expect him to pick Clemson, but I am less confident in what he’ll do come the 2019 MLB draft this summer.

 “I’m projected to go as a top-18 or top-20 pick, so we’ll see how it goes,” Ealy said.